nescitus/rodent-iv/books/guide/#readme.txt

 low.bin - minimal book which tries to start with a couple of moves that do not reach the 4th or the 5th rank.

-ph-andersson2.bin - interesting book for a solid player

-ph-short2.bin - 1.e4 as white, Nimzo-Indian and mostly French as black.

 solid.bin - Karpov + Uhlmann

 tricky.bin - Morozevich's games + a lot of handcrafting.
 Wide and tricky.